- How is childhood leukemia treated?

 - Bruising and bleeding easily (from low platelet counts)

 - Tiredness (caused by low red blood cell counts)

 These side effects usually go away after treatment ends.
 And there are often ways to manage these side effects during treatment.
-For example, there are drugs that can help prevent or reduce nausea and vomiting.
+For example, drugs can help prevent or reduce nausea and vomiting.
 Drugs known as growth factors are sometimes given to keep blood counts higher and reduce the chance of infection.

 Tumor lysis syndrome can be a side effect of chemo.
 When large numbers of leukemia cells are killed, they break open and release their contents into the bloodstream.
 This can affect the kidneys, heart, and nervous system.
-Giving the child extra fluids or certain drugs that help rid the body of these toxins can help prevent this problem.
+Giving the child extra fluids and certain drugs that help rid the body of these toxins can help prevent this problem.

 Some side effects depend on which drugs are used.
 Be sure to ask your child’s doctor or nurse about any specific side effects you should watch for and about what you can do to help reduce them.